Gustave Paul Cluseret: The Fenian Brotherhood and Reform League

 In 1866, the governor of New York, Reuben Fenton, entrusted Cluseret with a mission to organise the Fenian Brotherhood as part of a diversionary plan to undermine British influence in the Mediterranean.
 He participated in the Fenian Rising of 1867, escaping arrest on the collapse of the movement, but was condemned to death in his absence.

 He fled Ireland and arrived in London just after the Reform League's Hyde Park demonstration in 1867.
 He met a dozen members of the Reform League, including John Bedford Leno, in a private room of the "White Horse" in Rathbone Place.
 He proposed that they create civil war in England and offered the service of two thousand sworn members of the Fenian body, and that he would act as their leader.
 John Bedford Leno was the first to reply and denounced the proposal, stating that it would surely lead to their "discomfiture and transportation", and added that the government would surely hear of the plot.
 During subsequent speeches, Leno noticed that only a matchboard partition divided the room they occupied with another adjoining room, and that voices could be heard the other side.
 Leno declared his intention to leave at once; the others agreed and the room was soon cleared.
-The next day the meeting was fully reported in The Times, although Leno's speech had been attributed to George Odgers, who had in fact been the only person to support Cluserat's proposal.
+The next day the meeting was fully reported in The Times, although Leno's speech had been attributed to George Odgers, who had in fact been the only person to support Cluseret's proposal.
 John Bedford Leno was fully satisfied with the success the Reform League had met and, being opposed to unnecessary violence, bitterly opposed the interference of Cluseret, as did most of the other members of the Reform League.
 Cluseret's "call to arms" was rejected and he left England for Paris.